Necklace of Ahhotep with Golden Flies

 The presence of this type of gold jewelry, which corresponds to a military decoration bestowed upon military leaders for their courage in the battle field, is unique in a queen’s collection.
 It is made of stylized flies formed of plaques of gold with two bulging eyes and an open work body.

-Golden flies necklace of Queen Ahhotep I. Luxor Museum.
+Golden flies necklace of Queen Ahhotep I

 Golden flies necklace of Queen Ahhotep I. Luxor Museum.
-JE 4694 (CG 52671)
+JE 4694 – CG 52671

 The flies are made from very fine gold and are extremely stylized; they have smooth wings and chased bodies and are hung from short, finely linked chains that attach to the rings fixed between their protruding eyes.